alexandrosstergiou/Squeeze-and-Recursion-Temporal-Gates/README.md

 ## Hardware specifications

-All experiments were run with 4x NVIDA 2080 Ti GPUs.
+All experiments were run with 4x NVIDA 2080 Ti GPUs with a shared memory of 128GB.

 ## Citation
 ```